stackforge/openstack-sdk-php/test/README.md

 * URL: The Endpoint URL.

-All four pieces of information can be found by logging into [the management console](https://manage.hpcloud.com) and going to the section called *Storage*.
+All four pieces of information can be found by logging into [the console](https://console.hpcloud.com) and going to the section called *Storage*.
 There should be a link on that page that says *Get Storage API Keys*.
 That page displays all four pieces of required information.